elc08/MPclassifier/README.md

 - positive : str , Default = `None`

     path to a .txt file containing the list of all positive samples.
+The .txt file should contain one sample name per line.

 - negative : str , Default = `None`

     path to a .txt file containing the list of all negative samples.
+The .txt file should contain one sample name per line.

 - project_name : str , Default = `'MSclassifier'`